Thorshin/hospital/README.md

-Of course!
-Here's a **nice `README.md`** you can use for your project:
-(I'll keep it clean and professional, like something your professor would love!)

----

 # Demo Spring MVC Thymeleaf Spring Data JPA

 This project is a simple demo of a **Spring Boot MVC** application using: